uestla/Automatons/README.markdown

 means final.
 Empty transition target is written as a `-` symbol and multiple targets are joined with `|` (no whitespace again!).

+The state name can be however long and can contain any characters except whitespace and the reserverd pipe character (`|`).

 Now we save this file as `automaton.txt`.
 Now let's take a look at the PHP code needed for this automaton to create: